 I recommend using a float or bobber of at least 25-30g (7/8-1oz).
 A float size like that will handle your lively baitfish without a problem!

 The E-Sox Zeppler is such a float.
-Great visibility and buoyancy that will make your float fishing for pike an exciting experience.
+Its awesome visibility and buoyancy will make your float fishing for pike an exciting experience.

-For pike fishing in the States, I recommend using Beau Mac Torpedo PET Polyester Bobber for the best possible bait presentation.
-It comes in the sizes 7/8 and 1 1/4oz which is perfect for using bigger, more lively baitfish.
+For pike fishing in the States, I recommend using the Thill Big Fish Slider to get the best possible bait presentation.
+It comes in two different sizes: 4 inches (1/2 oz) for smaller live bait and 8 inches (2 1/4 oz), which is perfect for using bigger, more lively baitfish.

 Make sure to also check out our recommended gear section for our best tips on gear and tackle for pike fishing: